yqlbu/arch-hacks/docs/addons-tools.md

 - s-tui (Terminal UI stress test and monitoring tool)
 - viu (Terminal image viewer with native support for iTerm and Kitty )
 - glow (Command-line markdown renderer)
+- entr (A utility for running arbitrary commands when files change)

 AUR: